Master of Arts in English

 Literature Concentration:

-A student’s coursework should be planned with a view to achieving adequate and substantial preparation in British and American literature, with some work in world literature.
 In addition to coursework, students must maintain good academic standing in the program and complete either a Thesis and Thesis defense or a major project and presentation of research.

-The program includes the following coursework:
+The program includes the following coursework.

 Code | Title | Hours |